joshcrain/joshcrain.io/ancestry/ancestors/john-crane-england.md

 ---
-pageTitle: John Crane
+title: John Crane
 tags: ancestry

-metaDescription: John Crane is the ancestor by which the Crane family claims a tie to England.
+description: John Crane is the ancestor by which the Crane family claims a tie to England.
 John Crane of the “Muddy Brook” section of Boston.
 ---
 <p><i>&ldquo;John&rdquo; Crane</i> is the ancestor by which the Crane family claims a tie to England.
 John Crane of the “Muddy Brook” section of Boston is thought to be the father of <a href="/ancestry/ancestors/benjamin-crane/">Benjamin</a> and brother Henry.
 According to E. B. Crane, ancestors “claim decent from a John Crane from Norfolk County, England” (p.
 47).
 Nash claims decent from Suffolk County, England. </p>